mfinelli/recueil/IMPLEMENTATION.md

 this — they exercise `Load()` via `viper.Set()` directly, which works regardless of binding, so the gap was invisible to every test that existed until something needed to actually read these from a real environment variable in production.

+### `recueil auth` / `recueil enqueue` — the CLI, resolved

+See DESIGN.md §3f for the full design reasoning.
+Landed as flat files in `cmd/` (`auth.go`, `enqueue.go`), matching `server.go`/`agent.go`'s existing convention rather than the stale `cmd/cli/` subdirectory an earlier revision of DESIGN.md's repo tree assumed.

+Two new packages: `internal/clicreds` (XDG-located credentials file, atomic-write, storing `worker_url` alongside the token as one unit since a token is only ever meaningful for the Worker that issued it) and `internal/deviceapi` (`Pair` as a standalone unauthenticated function, `Client.Enqueue` as the authenticated counterpart — kept separate rather than one unified type, since pairing is how a device obtains the credential `Client` needs in the first place).
+Nothing needed adding to the Worker/D1 schema at all:
+`tokens.device_name`/`device_type` (already including `'cli'`) and `POST /pair`'s handling of both already existed from Phase 2 — this phase's actual gap was entirely CLI-side.

+`server`/`agent`'s existing config behavior (explicit `--config`/env only, no automatic discovery) is completely untouched — `auth`/`enqueue` don't use `internal/config`/Viper at all, reading everything from the `internal/clicreds` file instead.